panda-re/panda-rs-plugins/panda-il-trace/README.md

 ## TODO

+**Warning:** This currently a beta-quality plugin, it hasn't yet been tested extensively.

 * Unit tests for non-x86 arches
 * Integration test for accuracy verification against DWARF symbols
 * Translation caching support